bytting/libbitmessage/README.md

 License: GPLv3

-For a trustless project like the bitmessage protocol, all other licenses would be a security liability.

 At this point the code only compiles on Linux due to missing implementations of endianness for other platforms (see btypes.h)